Tanzeem-Khan/Whatsapp_Bulk_Messenger/README.md

 Note: Another version of similar project is available which supports sending media and documents along with text.
 As per many requests, I have added a video here demonstrating how the app works.
 Please reach out to me on email for more enquiry.

-My email id :- tanzeemkhan1997@gmail.com
+Our email id :- tanzeemkhan1997@gmail.com, umeshzadokar121@gmail.com

 # Requirements